 Libby’s dedication helped her team in both the 2010 and 2011 CrossFit Games, and more recently, at Regionals in 2012, 2013, and 2014 (Kahrs).
 This characteristic determination also helped Libby to come back to UNO and continue working toward her degree, even though she was extremely busy training, taking care of her son, and traveling to make appearances as a sponsor for various companies.

-During the July 2010 affiliate cup competition, this image, which has since become iconic in the world of CrossFit, was captured.
+During the July 2010 affiliate cup competition, the image on the left, which has since become iconic in the world of CrossFit, was captured.
 Libby is carrying her coach and teammate, Frausto.
 This was a mere five months post-partum.
-Libby’s performance at the Games proved to the world (at least the CrossFit world), that women could work out safely throughout pregnancy, and doing so would allow them to recover their strength and fitness more quickly.
+Libby’s performance at the Games proved to the world (at least the CrossFit world) that women could work out safely throughout pregnancy, and doing so would allow them to recover their strength and fitness more quickly.

 It was more than Libby’s performance turning heads.
 Libby’s beauty and fashion choices were starting a buzz, and she was on the verge of gaining a much larger audience.
 The 2010 Games were attended by thousands of spectators, and Reebok took notice.
 In September of 2010, Reebok became the official sponsor of the CrossFit Games.
 Reebok must have noticed Libby’s potential as a trendsetter as well, because in early 2011, Libby became an endorsed and sponsored Reebok athlete (Kratochwill).
 Other endorsements with Gaspari Nutrition, Atlas Power Wraps, and various other companies followed (Hinds).
 Her beauty and fit body made her a perfect ambassador for fitness companies as well as the CrossFit brand.

 When asked about Libby’s impact on the CrossFit community, Addi Kahrs, a CrossFit Omaha coach and teammate, credits Libby’s attire at those early games to impacting the current fashion